sneilan/seanneilan.com/content/posts/python-aws-lambda.md

 ##### Upload to AWS

-Creating a function in aws lambda is a multistep process where you have to upload your docker image, create the lambda function, set up permissions and
+Creating a function in aws lambda is a multistep process.
+This is so AWS can be where you have to upload your docker image, create the lambda function, set up permissions and

 1. Setup terraform